orbitalsqwib/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-Name is invalid.
+Invalid input parameters.

     * 2a1.
 System shows an error message.

     * 2a2.
 No patient is added.

   Use case ends.

 * 2b.
-Phone number is invalid.
+Duplicate patient found.

     * 2b1.
 System shows an error message.

     * 2b2.
-No patient is added.

-  Use case ends.

-* 2c.
-Income is invalid.

-    * 2c1.
-System shows an error message.

-    * 2c2.
-No patient is added.

-  Use case ends.

-* 2d.
-Invalid input parameters.

-    * 2d1.
-System shows an appropriate input format error message, including the correct command usage and example.

-    * 2d2.
-No patient is added.

-  Use case ends.

-* 2e.
-Duplicate patient found.

-    * 2e1.
-System shows an error message.

-    * 2e2.
 No patient is added.

   Use case ends.